-For this expedition, the OTZ team will embark on an unprecedented four-ship expedition in the northwest Atlantic, using two research vessels (R/V Endeavor and R/V Henry B. Bigelow), and a commercial fishing vessel (F/V Monica).
-The work of these three ships will be supplemented by an unmanned, AI-driven surface ship (USV Mayflower 400), which will survey the same area after the crewed vessels return to port.
+For this expedition, the OTZ team will embark on an unprecedented multi-ship expedition in the northwest Atlantic, using two research vessels (R/V Endeavor and NOAAS Henry B. Bigelow), and a commercial fishing vessel (F/V Monica).
+The team also plans to supplement data collcted on these vessels using an unmanned, AI-driven surface ship (USV Mayflower 400), which will survey the same area after the crewed vessels return to port.

 While at sea, the team will deploy almost every tool it has developed to study the twilight zone over the last three years, including Mesobot, Deep-See, TZEx, ROAM tags, MINON floats, and eDNA samplers.
 This technology will be used in conjunction with the new Twilight Zone Observation Network, which will let scientists accurately track positions of tagged apex predators as they forage deep in the twilight zone.
 (The network will also continuously monitor the movements of marine organisms as they migrate up and down through the water each day, and will help researchers measure the downward movement of carbon from the surface).